The geometry of Gaussian double Markovian distributions: Preliminaries on Conditional Independence Structures

 denotes the CI \emph{separation statements}, those that follow from separation in the graph.
 We refer to CI~relations of the form $\CIS{G}$ as \emph{Markov relations}.
 See \cite{lauritzen1996graphical} for all details on modeling CI by graphs.
 Any relation $\CIS{G}$ is realizable, meaning that it equals $\CIS{\Sigma}$ for some~$\Sigma\in\PD_{n}$ and one can even pick $\Sigma$ with all positive correlations~\cite[Theorem~4]{Geometry}.
 The models realizing $\CIS{G}$ are smooth as they are inverse linear spaces and thus parametrized by a diffeomorphism (see \cref{p:MarkovianCI}).
 Since the CI~relation $\CIS{G}$ of any graph~$G$ is realizable, it follows that $\CIS{G}$ is a gaussoid.
 In~addition, graph separation is upward-stable, meaning that $(ij|L)$ implies $(ij|kL)$ for all $k \in N \setminus ijL$, and being an upward-stable gaussoid is even a characterization of being of the form $\CIS{G}$ for some undirected graph~$G$ by \cite[Proposition~2]{MatusMinors}.

+A \emph{pseudographoid} is an abstract CI structure which satisfies the intersection property, which together with the semigraphoid axiom forms the definition of \emph{graphoid}; see \cite[Remark~1]{LM07} for the terminology.
 The following lemma states that it is sufficient to verify that $\Sigma$ satisfies the maximal separation statements (which correspond to the non-edges in~$G$), for it to satisfy all separation statements for~$G$.
-In this case $\Sigma$ is \emph{Markovian for~$G$}.
+In this case $\Sigma$ is \emph{Markovian for~$G$}. \begin{lemma} Let $G$ be an undirected graph and $\Sigma$ a complex symmetric matrix with non-vanishing principal minors and let $m = \set{(ij|N\setminus ij) : i\neq j}$ denote the set of maximal CI statements.
+Then $\CIS{G} \cap m \subseteq \CIS{\Sigma}$ implies $\CIS{G} \subseteq \CIS{\Sigma}$. \end{lemma}